hombremuchacho/docs/source/index.html.md

 ```

 You may have a use case in which a user updates their information on your
-application's side, and you would like to sync this data back to Turnstyle.
+application's side, and you would like to sync this data back to Yelp WiFi.
 For
 example, if on your POS a user changes their email or phone number, you can use
-the following API to update the user profile on the Turnstyle platform instead of
+the following API to update the user profile on the Yelp WiFi platform instead of
 waiting for the user to sign back into the Wi-Fi portal to provide their updated
 information.
 Note All of the fields under 'data' are optional (but you must
 include at least one).
 Also, under the 'data' field, you are able to update all of
 the same fields as the different data types in the above user registration methods.

-The account_name in the URL will be provided by Turnstyle to you.
+The account_name in the URL will be provided by Yelp WiFi to you.

 ### HTTPS Request